AND KEEPING CLIENTS

 Authority and Choice of Law

-Rule 8.5 addresses disciplinary authority and choice of law in disciplinary cases and provides enforcement authority for new Rule 5.5.
+Rule 8.5 addresses disciplinary authority and choice of law in disciplinary cases and provides enforcement authority for the new Rule 5.5.
 The new rule extends the Virginia State Bar’s disciplinary authority over any lawyer who provides or holds out to provide legal services in Virginia, regardless of where the lawyer is licensed.
-Under the new Rule 8.5, a lawyer not admitted in Virginia, who provides or holds out to provide legal services in Virginia, consents to appointment of the Clerk of the Supreme Court of Virginia as his/her agent for disciplinary service of notices.
+Under the new Rule 8.5, a lawyer not admitted in Virginia, who provides or holds out to provide legal services in Virginia, consents to appointment of the Clerk of the Supreme Court of Virginia as his/her agent for service of disciplinary notices.
 The choice of law to be applied in a disciplinary matter will be: (1) the rules of the court, agency or tribunal if the conduct in question occurred in connection with a matter before such court, agency or tribunal; (2) for any other conduct, the rules of the jurisdiction where conduct occurred; or (3) the Virginia Rules of Professional Conduct, if the lawyer provides or holds out to provide legal services in Virginia.

 Partnership with or